Zer0x1337/Minecraft-Server-Manager/README.md

  - Option to run with/without ngrok
  - Easy server start with custom memory amount
 # How to use
- - To run  setup a minecraft server and accept eula.
+ - Setup a Minecraft server and accept eula.
- - Then just cd into the server directory and input "sudo python3 start.py" on linux, and click to run on windows
+ - In the server directory input "sudo python3 start.py" on linux, double click "start.py" to run on windows
 # Updates
  - 7/9/2022 - Posted to github
  - 7/10/2022 - Added Windows Compatibility